MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sites/compliance-policy-blocking-site-deletion.md

 - SharePoint Online
 ---

-# Error 'A compliance policy is currently blocking this site deletion' when trying to delete a SharePoint site
+# "A compliance policy is currently blocking this site deletion" when deleting a SharePoint site

 ## Symptoms

 When you try to delete a SharePoint site, the following message appears:

-**Can’t delete site.**
+**Can't delete site.**

 **A compliance policy is currently blocking this site deletion.**